vighneshiyer/publications/papers/thesis/chapters/intro.typ

 // Underpinning the proliferation of digital hardware is the core component of any digital system: the _general-purpose microprocessor_.
 // How have the typical mobile and datacenter SoCs and SiPs evolved over the past several decades?

+// Microprocessors are the invisible engines of modern life.
+From the smartphones in our pockets and the tablets we browse on, to the laptops powering our work and the watches tracking our steps, these intricate slivers of silicon dictate our interaction with the digital world.
+Even the seemingly ethereal "cloud" is built upon vast datacenters packed with servers, each driven by powerful microprocessors.
+Understanding the evolution of these devices over the past half-century is crucial to understanding the trajectory of technology and predicting its future.

+*TODO*: need to add a summarization paragraph for all the intro chapter contents

 == Scaling Trends of Digital Systems

 Over time, digital chips have gone from small single-core microprocessors to today's massive heterogeneous multi-core systems-on-chip (SoC) which contain a multitude of different compute units.
-We will begin by analyzing the technology and architecture trends that enabled digital systems to scale in size and complexity, what those scaling trends are projected to be looking to the future, and what that implies for the future of digital hardware design.
+We will begin by analyzing the technology and architecture trends that enabled digital systems to scale in size and complexity, driven by Moore's Law and Dennard Scaling.
+, what those scaling trends are projected to be looking to the future, and what that implies for the future of digital hardware design.
 This will motivate the subject of this thesis, which is a simulation methodology for the design of the general-purpose computing architectures of modern SoCs.

+This document explores that journey, focusing on the interplay between technological advancements, architectural innovation, and the ever-present demands of software.
+We will examine the golden age of scaling defined by Moore's Law and Dennard Scaling, the challenges that arose as these trends faltered, the proposed solutions like massive parallelism and hardware acceleration, and ultimately argue that despite the allure of specialization, the continued improvement of general-purpose processing remains the most critical driver of performance and user experience for the vast majority of applications we use every day.

 === Moore's Law